acumberlander/stephanies-website/README.md

 [View Demo](https://stephanies-website-frontend.onrender.com/)

 **Note**: You can run the app locally, but you won't get full functionality because it would require that I expose my firebase api key.
-I'm using firebase for authentication and I currently have the product pictures loading up from the storage there as well.
+I'm using firebase for authentication and the create of an anonymous user.
+I currently have the product pictures loading up from the storage there as well.
+If you load in your own firebaseConfig though, the app should work just fine.

 ## Instructions to run locally